CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Experiments

 \textbf{b.
 History Length:} We analyze how the amount of prior context $h$ affects performance using LES as the primary metric (\cref{tab:abl_hlen}).
-In $1-3$ rooms, LES increases monotonically with $h$ (from $0.363$ at $h=1$ to $0.403$ at $h=9$), reflecting slightly higher SR and markedly lower TS as the planner reuses past decisions and avoids redundant exploration/manipulation.
-In $4-6$ rooms, LES improves substantially with longer histories (peaking at $0.142$ for $h=9$).
+In $1-3$ rooms, LES increases monotonically with $h$, reflecting slightly higher SR and markedly lower TS as the planner reuses past decisions and avoids redundant exploration/manipulation.
+In $4-6$ rooms, LES improves substantially with longer histories.
 Although SR fluctuates, both TS and PoC benefit from better global consistency -- longer context helps the LLM recall earlier constraints and target fewer, more central obstacles.
-In $7-10$ rooms, $h=3$ and $h=9$ yield the top LES values and are essentially tied; the gain at $h=9$ is contributed by a dramatic reduction in TS (while maintaining comparable SR and PoC), indicating that extended context accelerates progress once the agent has accumulated a rich constraint history.
-Overall, longer histories improve or match the best LES across all floorplans, as additional context sharpens constraint reasoning: the planner avoids revisiting explored frontiers, concentrates interactions on high-impact bottlenecks, and reduces detours—thereby balancing success, execution time, and long-term environment optimality.
+In $7-10$ rooms, $h=3$ yields the best LES value; the gain at $h=3$ is contributed by an improvement in SR (while maintaining comparable TS and PoC), indicating that extended context accelerates progress once the agent has accumulated a rich constraint history.
+Overall, longer histories improve or match the best LES across floorplans, as additional context improves constraint reasoning: the planner avoids revisiting explored frontiers, concentrates interactions on high-impact bottlenecks, and reduces detours—thereby balancing success, execution time, and long-term environment optimality. \\

-\textbf{c.
-Effect of Language Model Choice:} We further evaluate the impact of different large language models within our framework in \cref{tab:abl_llms}.
-Across all environment complexities, Gemini achieves the highest LES, reflecting an effective balance between success rate, environment optimality, and execution efficiency.
-GPT-5 performs competitively in smaller scenes but deteriorates as environment complexity increases, primarily due to its tendency to over-prioritize local obstacle relations while under-utilizing global connectivity cues in the serialized scene graph.
-DeepSeek (deepseek-reasoner) exhibits the weakest performance, frequently misinterpreting structured environment serializations and producing sub-optimal manipulation choices.
-These results highlight that model behavior, rather than raw language capability, strongly influences embodied task performance as models with compact, grounded reasoning abilities better exploit our formulation's structural inductive biases.